How to Sleep with Back Pain

 Find the Right Mattress for You

 Choosing the right mattress can make a significant difference in managing back pain and improving sleep quality.
-A mattress that provides adequate support and comfort for your specific needs is crucial.
-Medium-firm mattresses are generally recommended for those with back pain as they offer support and cushioning.
+The best mattress for back pain provides adequate support and comfort for your specific needs.
+Medium-firm mattresses are generally recommended for those with back pain, as they offer support and cushioning.

 Support with Pillows

-In addition to finding the right mattress, using pillows strategically can provide extra support and alleviate back pain.
-As mentioned, placing a pillow under or between the knees can help maintain proper spinal alignment while sleeping.
+In addition to mattresses, pillows can provide extra support and alleviate back pain.
+As mentioned, placing a pillow under or between the knees, or under the hips, can help maintain proper spinal alignment while sleeping.
 Additionally, using a pillow that supports the neck’s natural curvature and keeps it aligned with the spine can reduce neck and shoulder pain.

 Supplement with Heat or Cold Therapy